Managing your weight with healthy eating

 Eat lean cuts of beef or pork.
 Trim away any visible fat.

-Eat plenty of fish and shellfish, at least 2 times per week.
+Eat plenty of fish, such as salmon and sardines, at least 2 times per week.
 Limit varieties that are high in mercury, such as:

-Limit red snapper and tuna to once a week.
+Also limit red snapper and tuna to once a week or less.